Poikilos/sixteencombos/documentation/odt-md/readme.md

 text editor.
 The official rules are in the odt file further up.

 ## Official vs Custom Rules
-See [Official vs Custom Rules](../../readme.md#official-vs-custom-rules) in the main readme.
+See the "[Official vs Custom Rules](../../readme.md#official-vs-custom-rules)" section in the main readme.